orchardguides/Kei-HTML-Editor/README.md

 The editor can also be run by downloading the project and then clicking on the index.html file.

-Tested - and working really well - in Chrome, Safari, Edge, and Firefox.
+Tested - and working really well - in Chrome, Chromium, Safari, Edge, Firefox, and a really old version of the Silk browser.

 Small, but remarkably powerful, this stand-alone word processor was designed to be dropped into web pages with a minimum of effort.